R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/dedicated-server/hosting-on-windows.md

 ## Setup

-Dedicated servers allow you to host a Northstar server without having to use a full client, making them more lightweight and easier to host for longer periods of time.
-Dedicated servers are still in development for Northstar, so while they do work, expect some bugs and general jank.\
+Dedicated servers allow you to host a Northstar server without having to use a full client, making them more lightweight and easier to host for longer periods of time.\
 To start a dedicated server on Northstar, launch NorthstarLauncher.exe with the argument `-dedicated`, this can be done manually, but releases also provide the batch file `r2ds.bat`, which will also do this.\
 When using a dedicated server, arguments are read from `ns_startup_args_dedi.txt`, rather than `ns_startup_args.txt`.